 Foundational Training

-Having a coach or experienced Scrum Master helps bring knowledge to the team.
-However, establishing a good foundational understanding through group training is essential to set the squad on the right foot.
+Having a coach or experienced Scrum Master brings valuable knowledge to the team.
+However, establishing a solid foundation through group training is crucial for setting the squad up for success with Agile Transformation Services.

-The team was self-awareness enough to realise very early in their journey that they were “doing Agile” rather than “being Agile” during Sprint Review.
-Every team eventually becomes aware of this, but I had never seen it happen so early.
+The team quickly realized early in their journey that they were “doing Agile” rather than “being Agile” during their Sprint Review.
+This level of self-awareness typically emerges later in the process, making their early recognition exceptional.

 Team Establishment